 Certain Officers and Trustees of the Fund are Officers and Directors or Trustees of certain of the above companies.
-To efficiently facilitate payment, Independent Directors'/Trustees' fees and certain expenses related to conducting meetings of the Directors/Trustees and other miscellaneous expenses are paid by an affiliate of the Adviser which in due course are reimbursed by the Fund.
-These expenses related to conducting meetings of the Directors/Trustees and other miscellaneous Expenses and other miscellaneous expenses are paid by an affiliate of the Adviser which in due course are reimbursed by the Fund.
+To efficiently facilitate payment, Independent Directors'/Trustees' fees and certain expenses related to conducting meetings of the Directors/Trustees and other miscellaneous expenses are paid by an affiliate of the

+Fund's Adviser which in due course are reimbursed by the Fund.
 These expenses related to conducting meetings of the Directors/Trustees and other miscellaneous expenses may be included in Accrued and Miscellaneous Expenses on the Statement of Assets and Liabilities and Statement of Operations, respectively.